-Consequences & Risks

-Individuals who commit acts of discrimination may face disciplinary action (verbal counseling, letters of warning, suspension or termination).
+Consequences & Risks Individuals who commit acts of discrimination may face disciplinary action (verbal counseling, letters of warning, suspension or termination).
 Deans, Directors, Department Heads and Supervisors are obligated to report any discrimination, harassment or inappropriate amorous relationship to OIE as soon as it becomes known to them.
 Individuals may face civil & criminal penalties.
 Employees can be held personally liable if acting outside the scope of his/her employment.

 Remedies Available

-Frequently Asked Questions • No. Filing a complaint is protected activity.
+Frequently Asked Questions Will I lose my job if I file a complaint? • No. Filing a complaint is protected activity.
 Firing you for doing so would be retaliation, which is prohibited by University policy.
+Can I file an anonymous/confidential complaint?
 Yes, but it makes it difficult for OIE to investigate the concerns completely.
+What if my supervisor is aware of the harassment and does nothing?
 Report the harassment to his/her supervisor and/or contact OIE.
+What should I do if my supervisor is the one responsible for the harassment?
 Report the harassment to his/her supervisor and/or contact OIE.
+What should I do if the behavior only happened once and there were no witnesses?
 Make notes of what happened and when, there may be a pattern of behavior.
 Call OIE.
+Diversity Awareness Training QUESTIONS??